gi-no/blog_mean_stack/article2.md

 <div id="change_order"></div>
 Change order of the list
 ================
 Now, we see the message list, but new messages are appended on the bottom of the list, instead of on the top of the list.
-Let's append new message on the top of the list like Twitter.
-Also, let's show only last 20 messages instead of all the messages.
+Let's append a new message on the top of the list like Twitter does.
+Also, let's show only the last 20 messages instead of all the messages.

-On WebSocket code, use "push" instead of "unshift" to append new item on the top of the messages.
+On WebSocket code, use "push" instead of "unshift" to append a new item on the top of the messages.

 client/components/socket/socket.service.js: